pkardas/notes/books/code-complete.md

 There are many strategies on where refactoring should be started.
 For example, whenever you are adding a routine you should refactor it's neighbour, or when you are adding a class, or you should refactor error-prone modules, the most complex modules, etc.

+## Chapter 25: Code-Tuning Strategies

+Code tuning is one way of improving a program's performance.
+You can find other ways to improve performance - faster and without harm to the code.

+> More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity ~ Wulf

+Efficiency can be seen from many viewpoints:

+- requirements

+TRW required sub-second response time - this led to highly complex design and cost ~100M $, analysis determined, users would be satisfied with 4 seconds responses 90% of time, modifying the response time requirements reduced cost by ~70M $.

+Before you invest time solving a performance problem, make sure you are solving a problem that needs to be solved.

+- design

+Sometimes program design make it difficult to write high-performance system, others make it hard not to.

+- class and routine design

+On this level algorithms and data structures matter.

+- OS interactions

+You might not be aware thet your compiler generated code using heavy OS calls.

+- code compilation

+Good compilers, turn good high-level language code into optimised machine code.

+- hardware

+Sometimes cheapest and the beast way to improve a program's performance is to buy a new hardware.

+- code tuning

+Small-scale changes that affect a single class, routine or just few lines of code, that make it run mode efficiently.

+Some sources say, you can multiply improvements on each of the six levels, achieving performance improvement of a milion fold.